 Like most aspiring writers I became a freelance writer on the side of my day job.
 Then I worked my way up to being a business blogger and an expert in my field.

-If you’re thinking of diving into the freelance writing space, or have recently started down that path, this is without a doubt a viable way to make a full-time living.
+If you’re thinking of diving into the freelance writing space this is without a doubt a viable way to make a full-time living.

-If you want to stop working towards someone else’s dream and gain the freedom to make money on your terms, I truly believe that becoming a freelance writer will help you achieve this.
+If you want to stop working towards someone else’s dream and gain the freedom to make money on your terms, becoming a freelance writer will help you achieve this!